Making your game speedrunner-friendly

 One thing to take care of is that although speedrunners will normally do what they can to reduce loading times and skip cutscenes as early as possible, the occasional speedrunner will want to play with better graphics or watch through a cutscene for amusement value, at least occasionally.
 It helps if you don't punish them time-wise for this, which basically means pausing the timer during cutscenes and loading screens (see the discussion on the timer below).
 It also helps to ensure that your cutscene skips give exactly the same result as the cutscenes would have if they played out, so that players are never forced to watch or skip a particular cutscene in order to get the best result in the game.
 You don't want your cutscenes to place the player in a different position if skipped, or to dock the player completion percentage if they don't watch to the end (both of these problems have actually happened in games in the past!).

 One other thing that needs thinking about are text boxes, which are effectively miniature cutscenes.
 As such, you want to make them efficiently skippable, just like cutscenes should be.
 Typically this will be via showing the entire text box at once (rather than one character at a time), at least as an option, and allowing it to be cleared with a single keypress.
+(Showing the text box one character at a time is not only slower, it also forces players to choose the shortest possible name for anything they get to name, because a longer name will cause more text when it shows up in the text box.)
 If you have a series of text boxes, you want one input, typically Accept/OK, to dismiss the text box, and one keypress, typically your cutscene skip input, to dismiss the entire series of textboxes.
 Another good reason to show text boxes one text box rather than one character at a time is to be fair between the different language versions of your game; you're likely to need a lot more characters to express something in German than you are in Japanese, and drawing the text box character by character thus forces players to seek out specific language versions of a game to be able to get the fastest times (if the text box counts against the time) or the fastest reset cycles (even if it doesn't).

 Later on, I discuss nondeterminism and the issues that it has for speedrunners.
 In most cases, nondeterminism serves no gameplay function and thus can be removed (helping out speedrunners) without hurting anyone else.
 However, randomness is an exception; it often serves a genuine gameplay purpose and is there to make the game more interesting.
 This means that when it comes to randomness (assuming it actually serves a purpose), it makes more sense to try to manage the negative impacts it has on speedrunners rather than removing it entirely; you wouldn't want to get rid of the positive aspects too.